bend/CPPWrappers/README.md

 ### Overview

 This library is a C++ wrapper for BSD sockets, pthread and semaphore.
-I've test it on MacOS, but it should be working on Linux There are 3 Libraries:
+It has been tested on MacOS, but it should work on Linux

 #### System